GRAEME McDOWELL willput the finishing touches tohis Ryder Cup preparations this week after making an encouraging return to action.

-McDowell returned from a month off with a solid performance in the Austrian Open, where he finished in a share of third place.
+The US Open champion returned from a month off with a solid performance in the Austrian Open, finishing in a share of third place.